 - 5. Gas water heaters shall have an EF rating of .62 or higher and a recovery efficiency of .75 or better and/or meet Energy Star requirements at the time of installation.
 Electric water heaters shall have an EF of .93. - 6.
 Where feasible, tankless water heaters may be installed in accordance with manufacturer's guidelines and sized to provide adequate hot water supply to all fixtures.
 Gas supply lines and or electrical capacity must be evaluated before installing tankless water heaters.
 Before installing, careful consideration should be made regarding supply and water temperature to owners. - G. Exits: Every exit from every dwelling shall comply with the following requirements: - 1.
-Every habitable room shall have two (2) independent and unobstructed means of egress.
+In all houses and duplexes and any building with floors below the 3rd level having only one means of egress, every habitable room shall have two (2) independent and unobstructed means of egress.
 This is normally achieved through an entrance door and an egress window. - 2.
 All above grade egress windows from habitable rooms shall have a net clear opening of 5.7 square feet.
 The minimum net clear opening width dimension shall not be less than twenty inches (20") wide, and the minimum net clear opening height dimension shall not be less the twenty-four inches (24") wide.
 Note that the combination of minimum window width and minimum window height opening size does not meet the 5.7 square feet requirements.
 Therefore, the window size will need to be greater than the minimum opening sizes in either width or height.
 Where windows are provided as a means of escape or rescue, they shall have a finished sill height of not more than forty-four inches (44") above the floor.
 Egress windows with a finished sill height of more than forty-four inches (44") shall have a permanently installed step platform that is in compliance with stair construction standards.